jonathanharrell/hiq/README.md

 # Hi-Q
-A simple CSS foundation with responsive typography and input styling, built with PostCSS.
+A simple CSS foundation with responsive typography and input styling, built with [PostCSS](https://github.com/postcss/postcss) and [cssnext](http://cssnext.io/).

 <img src="https://raw.githubusercontent.com/jonathanharrell/hiq/master/hiq.png" alt="HiQ" width="250" height="250" />

 In the age of Flexbox, CSS grid, and other exciting layout features, there is less and less need for a bloated CSS framework.
 What we do need is a simple foundation on top of which to build our own styles.
 Enter HiQ.

-* It's small – the current build is only 11KB!
+* It's small – the current build is only 27KB!
 * It's semantic – we only use classes where absolutely necessary so you can more easily write your own styles.
 * It's forward-thinking – built with future CSS features like custom properties.
 * It's grid-less – who needs a grid framework anymore?
 We don't.